What if I can not afford the cost of the program?

 Penfield is not a medical facility and therefore would refer any individual requiring medical detoxification to an appropriate facility.
 During the detoxification, period arrangements can be made to have the person admitted upon their discharge from the detox facility.

 Is smoking allowed at the facility?

 Tobacco products are allowed in designated areas only.
 Vaping devices are not permitted due to the risk of potential abuse.

 Do you have a physician that will prescribe medication?

 While certain RX medications are permitted in the facility, Penfield does not prescribe medications.
 You will need to be obtained your medications before arrival and have a valid prescription to ensure that you maintain an adequate supply of medications while in treatment.

 Are men and women housed together?

 No. Penfield has separate gender-specific locations that are designed to meet each of their specific needs.

-What happens after the six-week program?
+What happens after the 30-day or six-week program?

 Penfield understands that every situation is different.
 Depending on your specific needs, we can help develop a treatment plan that can assist you in accomplishing your goals.